Congregational Mission Statement

 - We work for justice and equality with the power of compassion and compassionate power.

-Our Sunday services (10:30 am) are varied and vibrant, with meaningful ritual, transcendent music, and challenging messages.
-Whoever you are, however you move, however you feel or think or believe, whoever you love, you are welcome in this house.
+Our Sunday services begin at 10:30 am.
+We offer varied and vibrant services with meaningful ritual, transcendent music, and challenging messages.
+Whoever you are, however you move, however you feel or think or believe, whoever you love - you are welcome in this house.
 You are invited to join us for coffee, tea, cocoa, and conversation after the Sunday Service and to attend any of our social events.

 We build our beloved community by sharing the moments of our lives, large or small events - births, weddings, joys, sorrows, and happenings at home and at work.
 Let us share in your life's moments.

-Our congregation is active in our community and our world, engaging in social justice work at home and abroad, and continually working hard toward that "justice and equality."
+Our congregation is active in our community and our world, engaging in social justice work at home and abroad, and continually working hard toward "justice and equality."

 Neither gender, race, ethnic origins, religious belief, nor sexual orientation are factors in determining who is welcome in our congregation as a guest, member, or employee.
 The purpose of our congregation is to encourage each other in spiritual growth.
 We value diversity while recognizing the unity of all life.
 Therefore, we respect each other in our searching and growth.
 We invite you to join us on your journey of seeking and growth.

 Member congregations of the Unitarian Universalist Association covenant to affirm and promote these Principles and Sources:

 - The inherent worth and dignity of every person;